RaoAbhimanyuYadav/deeplogic/readme.md

 ## Introduction

 This app helps user to convert their PDF file or Images(JPGE/PNG) into text using OCR.
 This app is made using Django.
+You can login by registering to this app or you can login directly via Google SSO.

 ## Requirement